NotCoffee418/GoHtmxPgsql-Boilerplate/README.md

 - `content`: Each page expects a `content` block to be defined.
 HTMX components do not use this block.
 - `scripts`: Optional, at the bottom of the page.
 Can be used to add additional scripts to the page. `<script>` tags are required.
 - `head`: Optional, will be loaded in `<head>` of the page.
+- `page_title`: Will be used as the page title.
+Defaults to website name.